 On the other hand, if you click to "see more" and the post is nicely formatted and very easy to read, you are more likely to read it all the way through and engage with it.
 This would mean that the second objective of the post is also complete: to make you read it all the way through.

-This means that we have to work harder to make our content stand out and be easily digestible if we want people to read it.
+This means that we must work harder to make our content stand out and be easily digestible if we want people to read it.

-The good news is that there are 2 things you can do to make sure your posts get noticed and stand out in the feed:
+The good news is that there are 2 things you can do to ensure your posts get noticed and stand out in the feed:

-- Make sure the first couple of sentences are interesting and make people want to click "see more".
+- Ensure the first sentence or two (known as a Hook) are exciting and make people want to click "see more".

-- Make sure your posts are formatted in a way that makes them easy to read.
+- Make sure your posts are formatted to make them easy to read.

 Both of these things will increase the chances of your posts getting noticed and, as a result, getting more engagement.